AumPauskar/blog/content/posts/dotnet/csharp-basics.md

 #### Key Features

-1. **Package Creation**: Developers can create their own NuGet packages to share libraries or tools with others.
+1. Package Creation: Developers can create their own NuGet packages to share libraries or tools with others.
 A package typically includes compiled code, metadata, and dependencies.

-2. **Package Consumption**: NuGet allows developers to easily add, update, and remove packages in their projects.
+2. Package Consumption: NuGet allows developers to easily add, update, and remove packages in their projects.
 This simplifies the process of managing dependencies.

-3. **Versioning**: NuGet supports versioning of packages, allowing developers to specify which version of a package they want to use.
+3. Versioning: NuGet supports versioning of packages, allowing developers to specify which version of a package they want to use.
 This helps in maintaining compatibility and stability in applications.

-4. **Dependency Management**: NuGet automatically resolves and installs dependencies for packages, ensuring that all required libraries are available for the project.
+4. Dependency Management: NuGet automatically resolves and installs dependencies for packages, ensuring that all required libraries are available for the project.

-5. **Integration with IDEs**: NuGet is integrated into popular IDEs like Visual Studio and Visual Studio Code, providing a user-friendly interface for managing packages.
+5. Integration with IDEs: NuGet is integrated into popular IDEs like Visual Studio and Visual Studio Code, providing a user-friendly interface for managing packages.

-6. **NuGet Gallery**: The official NuGet Gallery (https://www.nuget.org/) is a public repository where developers can publish and share their packages.
+6. NuGet Gallery: The official NuGet Gallery (https://www.nuget.org/) is a public repository where developers can publish and share their packages.
 It also allows users to search for and download packages.

 #### Common Commands